streamnative/function-mesh-website/docs/scaling.md

 ## Autoscaling

-As mentioned in the previous section, Function Mesh supports automatically scaling Pods (Pulsar instances) based on the CPU utilization.
-By default, autoscaling is disabled (The value of the `maxReplicas` parameter is set to 0).
+Function Mesh supports scaling Pods (Pulsar instances) based on the CPU utilization automatically.
+By default, autoscaling is disabled (The value of the `maxReplicas` parameter is set to `0`).
 To enable autoscaling, you can specify the `maxReplicas` parameter and set a value for it in the CRD.
 This value should be greater than the value of the `replicas` parameter.

 **Example**